Your travel expert

 Private transport, English-speaking specialist guide, entries to the various hides

-Early departure to the oxbow Blanco lagoon for a variety of bird, mammal and reptile observations.
-From the floating platform we will spend some time observing and immortalizing all these species.
-Back on land we will go on different trails to look for new species, many of them endemic.
-Many ecosystems are mixed here, bamboo forest, Varzea, Terrafirme, giving us a huge variety of biotope to visit.
-Armed with a lot of patience we will also visit the mammal salt pan where, with a bit of luck, we will be able to observe Tapir, Peccary and why not Jaguar.
+This morning, we will depart early to the Blanco oxbow lagoon for various bird, mammal, and reptile observations.
+We will spend some time observing and photographing all these species from the floating platform.
+Back on land, we will bird the different trails to look for new species, many of which are endemic.
+This area combines many ecosystems: bamboo forest, varzea, and terra firme, giving us many biotopes to visit.
+Armed with a lot of patience, we will also visit the mammal salt lick, where, with some luck, we will be able to observe Tapir, Peccary, and maybe even a Jaguar.

 Dinner and overnight stay at the same superior lodge.